blueag8/Photography_Website/README.md

 This is a Website built using Python+Django, HTML, CSS, JavaScript logic for Frontend and a relational Database.

-Initally I began the project whilst following the Code Institutes Tutorial on developing an E-commerce site ("Putting it all together".
+Initally, when I began the project, whilst following the Code Institute's Tutorial on developing an E-commerce site ("Putting it all together"), I had a different project in mind.
+"Toolbox" is an app that I still wish to pursue, but after having spoke with Henk
 # UX

 **External User Story**